chef/chef-web-docs/content/environments.md

 ## Create Environments

-An environment can be created in five different ways:
+An environment can be created in four different ways:

 -   Creating a Ruby file in the environments sub-directory of the chef-repo and then pushing it to the Chef server
 -   Creating a JSON file directly in the chef-repo and then pushing it to the Chef server
 -   Using knife
--   Using the Chef management console web user interface
 -   Using the Chef Infra Server REST API

 Once an environment exists on the Chef Infra Server, a node can be